aaubs/ds24/content/m6/03_MLOps with mlflow/1_ Introduction to Big Data workflows.md

 ---

-* Introduction to mlflow: mlflow is an open-source platform for managing the end-to-end machine learning lifecycle.
-In this section, students will learn how to use mlflow for MLOps, including setting up mlflow for tracking experiments and model training, and using mlflow for model deployment.

 MLflow is an open-source platform for managing the end-to-end machine learning lifecycle.
 It provides tools for tracking experiments, packaging and sharing code, and deploying models.

 MLflow provides a unified platform for managing the entire machine learning lifecycle, from experimentation to deployment.
 It helps to increase productivity, collaboration, and reproducibility in data science projects.